-We are coming into the holidays and if you are like me, you are already planning what Thanksgiving, Christmas and New Year’s look like.
-There are meals to plan, family to visit, cleaning and decorating to do, possible travel and oh yeah……we need to get to church also.
-Isn’t it odd that we tend to “fit” church into our plans rather than make church the plan?
+We are entering the holiday season, and if you are like me, you are already planning what Thanksgiving, Christmas, and New Year’s Eve will look like.
+There are meals to plan, family to visit, cleaning and decorating to do, possible travel, and oh yeah … we need to get to church also.
+Isn’t it odd that we tend to fit church into our plans rather than make church the plan?

 Do you remember when you were a kid?
 Holidays were something we looked forward to with childlike enthusiasm.
 We couldn’t wait to be with family, get gifts, eat great food, maybe even travel.
 We loved the holidays.
-Now as an adult, maybe the holidays have become a dread.
+Now, as an adult, maybe the holidays have become a dread.
 The decorating, the shopping, the crazy schedules.
-How often do we fill the task list and get everything done so that we have a postcard holiday and yet totally miss the reason for the holiday season?
-Or how often do you just wish we could avoid the holidays altogether because we have become indifferent to what they are really all about?
+How often do we fill the task list and get everything done so we have a postcard holiday and yet totally miss the reason for the season?
+Or how often do we wish we could avoid the holidays altogether because we have become indifferent to what they are really all about?

 Your freedom in Christ has set you in motion to a life that is in relationship with him.
 It has afforded you options to truly feel alive and celebrate.
 It is in relationship with him that your soul will feel well.
 It is in relationship with him that you will feel all the peace of any holiday, rather than the stress of to-do lists.